The Bessel Line Ensemble: Abstract

 \section{Abstract}

-In this paper we construct the Bessel line ensemble $\{\mathcal{B}_j, j\in\mathbb{N}\}$, a collection of continuous random curves $\mathcal{B}_j: \mathbb{R}\rightarrow \mathbb{R}$.
+In this paper, we construct the Bessel line ensemble, a countable collection of continuous random curves.
 This line ensemble is stationary under horizontal shifts with the Bessel point process as its one-time marginal.
-Furthermore the finite dimensional distribution of it is given by the extended Bessel kernel and it enjoys a novel resampling invariance with respect to non-intersecting squared Bessel bridges.
-The construction of $\mathcal{B}$ is through extracting the hard edge scaling limit of a collection of independent squared Bessel processes starting at the origin and conditioned never to intersect.
-This process is also known as the Dyson Bessel process with $\beta=2$ and arises as the evolution of the eigenvalues of the Laguerre unitary ensemble with i.i.d complex Brownian entries.
+Its finite dimensional distributions are given by the extended Bessel kernel.
+Furthermore, it enjoys a novel resampling invariance with respect to non-intersecting squared Bessel bridges.
+The Bessel line ensemble is constructed by extracting the hard edge scaling limit of a collection of independent squared Bessel processes starting at the origin and never being conditioned to intersect.
+This process is also known as the Dyson Bessel process, and it arises as the evolution of the eigenvalues of the Laguerre unitary ensemble with i.i.d. complex Brownian entries.